Medicine safety and childrenMedication safety; Poison control - medicine safety

 Every year, many children are brought to the emergency room because they took medicine by accident.
 A lot of medicine is made to look and taste like candy.
 Children are curious and attracted to medicine.

-- Don't think that a child resistant cap is enough.
+- DO NOT think that a child resistant cap is enough.
 Children can figure out how to open bottles.

 - Put a childproof lock or catch on the cabinet with your medicines.